If you’re not using social listening tools as part of your social media monitoring efforts, your brand might be literally deaf.

 Pricing: No public information.

 SEMrush really is a relatively complete online marketing suite.
 There’s a social media listening component, but the program does much more.
 They will help you with SEO, PPC campaigns, and all forms of social media marketing.
 In addition, they provide content optimization and complete analytics.
 You can even publish content directly from the app.
-There’s even a plan for freelancers and solopreneurs.
-Overall, one of the most versatile tools on the market.
+SEMrush has a plan for freelancers and solopreneurs, as well.
+Overall, it remains one of the most versatile tools on the market.

 Pricing: Ranges from $99.95-$399.95 per month.
 Note that competitive analysis is an added charge.

 Sprinklr has an emphasis on customer experience and uses social listening as a means to this end.
-They combine social listening and other business intelligence sources to help you design and execute new marketing campaigns.
+They combine social listening and other business intelligence sources to help you design and execute new marketing campaigns to increase customer satisfaction.
 At the same time, your customer experience and other analytics-based departments can take advantage of this tool.
 They’ll even help you manage social media accounts.

 Pricing: No information available.